elemental/Elemental/doc/source/advanced/inversion.rst

 If the matrix is found to not be HPD, then a ``NonHPDMatrixException`` is thrown.

-.. cpp:function:: void advanced::HPDInverse( Shape shape, Matrix<F>& A )
+.. cpp:function:: void advanced::HPDInverse( UpperOrLower uplo, Matrix<F>& A )

-   Overwrite the `shape` triangle of the HPD matrix `A` with the same triangle of the inverse of `A`.
+   Overwrite the `uplo` triangle of the HPD matrix `A` with the same triangle of the inverse of `A`.

-.. cpp:function:: void advanced::HPDInverse( Shape shape, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: void advanced::HPDInverse( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )

    Same as above, but for a distributed matrix.